 - 6.5.
-Applications to sit the examination must be made electronically to the ECZM Secretary by January 1st of the year of the proposed examination by submission of the examination application form (in appendix 3) together with proof of payment of the Examination Fee (Chapter 9).
-This would usually be done directly after acceptance of examination credentials but applicants do have up to eight years to pass the examination following completion of their training programme. - 6.6.
+Applications to sit the Specialty examination must be made online through the website.
+Additionally, payment of the Examination Fee must be made prior to or on January 1st for candidates to be allowed to sit the examination.
+Further details with regard to the process can be found on the ECZM website.
+Application to sit the Specialty examination would usually be done directly after acceptance of examination credentials, but applicants do have up to eight years to pass the examination following completion of their training programme. - 6.6.
 The Chair of the Examination Committee will notify successful applicants of the location, dates and procedure for the examination by February 1st of the year of the examination. - 6.7.
-Late or incomplete applications at any stage of this process will not be considered. - 6.8.
-All correspondence regarding the application procedure and notification should be addressed to the Secretary.
-All submitted application materials become the sole property of the ECZM and will not be returned to the applicant. - 6.9.
-New ECZM Diplomates who have just passed the examination are expected to submit (and have accepted) 10 multiple-choice questions and two practical questions with suitably referenced answers, for use in subsequent ECZM examinations.
+Late or incomplete applications at any stage of this process will not be considered.
+It is the resident's responsibility to ensure that their application is complete within the deadline. - 6.8.
+All correspondence regarding the application procedure and notification must take place as described in these Policies and Procedures.
+All submitted application materials become the sole property of the ECZM and will not be returned to the applicant.
+All correspondence must include the ECZM secretary in cc so it is officially notified. - 6.9.
+New ECZM Diplomates who have just passed the examination must submit (and have accepted) 10 multiple-choice questions and two practical questions with suitably referenced answers, for use in subsequent ECZM examinations.
+These questions are mandatory as part of their first certification, and are required in addition to the 5 multiple-choice questions and two practical choice questions that are part of the 5-yearly recertification.
+No recertification points are awarded for these questions.